mike99mac/mariacmdb/README.md

 ```

 ## Web interface
-Following is a screen shot of the browser interface.
+Following is a screen shot of the browser interface:

 ![](finderScreenShot.png)
 **Finder browser interface**